 During testing, we were completely satisfied with the written messages we received from eToro.
 They were informative and well laid out but it did feel like a backwards step to have to wait so long to gain a response.

-The platform itself is easy to navigate and the layout gently leads users through to the various sections of the site.
-While there is a lot of information available, the design ensures that the traders are never overwhelmed by different screens and this would explain the appeal of the platform to new or casual traders.
-It could be argued that this brings about a trade-off for those looking to access a more granular level of detail, and indeed, charting functionality is not as extensive as on some other platforms.
+That said, the eToro WebTrader platform itself is easy to navigate and the layout gently leads users through to the various sections of the site.
+While there is a lot of information available, the design ensures that the traders are never overwhelmed by different screens and this would explain the appeal of the platform to new eToro users and casual traders.

 The Guide function features an automated, two-minute tour of the site.
 We found taking the tour to be time well spent, as within that short length of time we were introduced to the main features and functionality of the site, including the trade execution interface.
 As with the rest of the site, booking trades was a very user-friendly process.
 Incorporated into the main body of the trade ticket are Stop Losses, Take Profits and even Leverage levels, which can be adjusted on a trade-by-trade basis.